SimonTvnt/AutoNAS/README.md

 # Media Server with VPN Setup

-This project provides a Docker-based media server setup with VPN integration, featuring qBittorrent, Jellyfin, Prometheus, and Grafana.
+This project provides a Docker-based media server setup with VPN integration (ProtonVPN via Gluetun), featuring qBittorrent as torrent client, Jellyfin, Radarr, Sonarr, Prowlarr and Flaresolverr as media managers, and Netdata for monitoring.
+It also has a Tailscale client for access outside your local network.

+Feel free to contribute to improve the project ! 🚀

+Missing nice to have :
+- Notification system
+- Global configuration UI
+- DNS setup for global access through the web
+- User management
+- Various security/performance improvements

 ## Features

 - 🔒 VPN integration with port forwarding (using Gluetun)
 - 📥 Torrent client (qBittorrent) with automatic port updating
-- 📊 Monitoring stack (NetData)
+- 📊 Monitoring (NetData)
 - 🔄 Automatic port synchronization between VPN and qBittorrent
 - 🍿 Media Management (Jellyfin, Sonarr, Radarr, Prowlarr)